The Local Offer

 How will St. Mary’s support my child?

 St. Mary's is an inclusive school.
-We strive to enable our students with Special Educational needs to integrate fully within our school community and encourage a person centred approach.
+We strive to enable our students with Special Educational needs to integrate fully within our school community and encourage a person centred, independent approach.
 Students in school are supported by programmes tailored to their individual needs.

 This may be provided by: